jonathan-laurent/delphyne/docs/manual/extension.md

 To evaluate all demonstrations within a file, you can use the `Delphyne: Evaluate All Demonstrations in File` command (use ++cmd+shift+p++ to open the command palette).
 To see the prompt associated to a query, put your cursor on this query and use the `See Prompt` code action.
 Doing so will create and run the appropriate [command](#commands) in a new tab.

-!!! info "Automatic Reloading of Strategies"
-    The language server reloads all modules listed in [`delphyne.yaml`](#config) for _every_ query, using `importlib.reload`.
-This way, strategies can be updated interactively without effort.
-Note that modules are reloaded in the order in which they are listed.
-Thus, a module should always be listed after its dependencies.

 !!! info "Evaluating Demonstrations using the CLI"
     Demonstrations can also be evaluated from the shell, using the [Delphyne CLI][delphyne.__main__.DelphyneCLI].
 However, the CLI provides much more limited feedback so it is mainly useful for testing and continuous integration.